Malignant (2021) - Review

 Plot & Thoughts

-After Madison Mitchell (Annabelle Wallis) is struck by her inebriated husband Derek (Jake Abel), Derek becomes the first of many people to meet their ends at the hand of a mysterious, murderous fiend.
+After Madison Mitchell (Annabelle Wallis) is struck by her inebriated husband Derek (Jake Abel), Derek becomes the first of many people to meet their ends at the hands of a mysterious, murderous fiend.
 Worse for Madison is that she unconsciously bears witness to these murders in the form of horrific visions.
 A couple of police officers (George Young & Michole Briana White) investigate the murders and enlist the help of Madison in solving these crimes.
 Meanwhile, she consults her family in the hopes that they might be able to explain to her why she is experiencing these nightmares.
 The secrets they reveal over the course of the film, as you might expect, are surprising only to the characters.

 In addition to the lack of surprising plot twists are the murders themselves.
 The horror in these visions is not just the murderous acts, however.
 They’re also horrific in their use of CGI effects.
-The walls and reform the room as the camera spins around her in dizzying intensity to emphasize how disoriented and terrified Madison is as she realizes that she’s in the dream, but a dream that is actually taking place.
+The walls reform the room as the camera spins around her in dizzying intensity to emphasize how disoriented and terrified Madison is as she realizes that she’s in the dream, but a dream that is actually taking place.
 It’s as if Christopher Nolan had made Inception and decided to go with the effects from the Silent Hill film in 2004 and with technology that somehow manages to look worse.

 Malignant02.png

 If you haven’t caught on by now, I think Malignant is a bad movie.
 It is certainly one of James Wan’s biggest missteps as a director.
-There are the moments that stand out in a positive sense, like the shot of Madison running through multiple rooms and floors of a house from a constant top-down perspective.
-And even the cheesy bad acting of the actors in the opening scene prior to the credits made me hopeful that this would a fun, weird movie in the way that some of M. Night Shyamalan films have been, for better or worse.
+There are moments that stand out in a positive sense, like the shot of Madison running through multiple rooms and floors of a house from a constant top-down perspective.
+And even the cheesy bad acting of the actors in the opening scene prior to the credits made me hopeful that this would be a fun, weird movie in the way that some of M. Night Shyamalan films have been, for better or worse.
 However, the acting is never bad enough to be entertaining, nor is the plot interesting enough to come across as new or intriguing.

 More than anything else, I just felt confused and bored watching Malignant.
 The first scene with Madison had a style and look to it that made me question the decade it claimed to be in.
 With how Malignant started, I thought I was in for a Cabin in the Woods bait-n-switch, so I didn’t fully believe the “Present Day” tag at the bottom of the screen.
 Turns out I was supposed to believe the deliberate choices of the hair, clothing, and furniture style to actually be modern.